zxcjerry/Lango/README.md

     This will download the repository of samples into the directory `Lango`.

-- `cd` into this directory in the repository you just cloned, and run the command `pod install` to prepare all Cocoapods-related dependencies.
+- `cd` into this directory in the repository you just cloned, and run the command `./INTALL-COCOAPODS` to prepare all Cocoapods-related dependencies.

 -  `open Lango.xcworkspace` to open this project in Xcode.
 Since we are using Cocoapods, be sure to open the workspace and not Lango.xcodeproj.